foxfire667/ChartingHub/README.md

 [April's document on Pattern flow](https://docs.google.com/document/d/1WyiZY0tGwoCbwYaBC5O3LyeH3Nc-V2huF22ZLa1kYyA/edit)

 There's an admittedly dated guide from Ducky on FlashFlashRevolution that goes over some of the absolute basics.
 It has some useful about how to go about finding what you enjoy about charting.
-I say it's dated because it has a few quirky views that aren't quiet echoed in modern charting (For example, talking about Pitch Relevancy not being important which is misleading for newer charters)
+I say it's dated because it has a few quirky views that aren't quiet echoed in modern charting (For example, talking about Pitch Relevancy not being important which is misleading for newer charters) but is still worth a read nontheless.

 [Ducky's guide](https://www.flashflashrevolution.com/vbz/showthread.php?t=82080)